-A good contractor will ask these questions while noting specific site conditions.
+A reliable full-service contractor will ask these questions while noting specific site conditions.
 Plaster, sheetrock, concrete ceilings, wood frames, and more can all affect the soundproofing process.
 There’s no off-the-shelf or one-size-fits-all solution to soundproofing a condo or apartment, so choose a contractor that gets to know your project first.

-For example, as a turnkey design-build firm, we can provide clients with a variety of options for soundproofing an apartment ceiling in Manhattan, even if it’s concrete or soundproofing hardwood floors in a Brooklyn condo.
+If soundproofing is required for any of our full-home design & build jobs, we provide clients with a variety of options for soundproofing an apartment ceiling in Manhattan, even if it’s concrete or soundproofing hardwood floors in a Brooklyn condo.
 We recommend applications based on each project’s unique context, character, and needs.
 Some of our most common recommendations include the following elements:

 Most NYC condo and co-op boards mandate that when residents install new floors, they install a sound attenuating layer along with it.
 The layer rests between the wood floor and the subfloor, and it greatly reduces the sound and vibrations that would otherwise filter through to neighboring condos or co-ops.
 Because it’s often a requirement, this step is also one of the most common soundproofing applications we recommend.

 Another strategy we often recommend is to apply blanket insulation on the studs inside of walls, along with double sheetrock.
 Though this isn’t quite an off-the-shelf process, it’s the closest you’re going to get.
 It’s the most basic way to soundproof the walls of an apartment, but it does provide partial sound absorption.